GGA23/NSGCN/README.md

 # NSGCN
-A PyTorch implementation of SNGNN "Neighbors Selective Graph Convolutional Networks for homophily and heterophily". <br>
+A PyTorch implementation of NSGCN "Neighbors Selective Graph Convolutional Network for homophily and heterophily". <br>
 code is coming soon
 # Environment Settings
 This implementation is based on Python3.
 To run the code, you need the following dependencies: <br>